RSVP by Saturday at 12 p.m. for worship on-campus this Sunday at 9:30, 10, or 11.

 As we approach our regathering and the future of the church, “We do not want to be ahead of God's will because of our desire to come together, nor behind His will because of fears or doubts!”

-Church Council chose these dates and this plan after thoughtful consideration of several factors:
+Church Council chose these times and this plan after thoughtful consideration of several factors:

 - Guidance from Pastor Tom and church leadership